KJV: Which verses demand the Greek text to understand?

 20 For our conversation [POLITEOU = citizenship] is in heaven; from whence also we look for the Saviour, the Lord Jesus Christ: [Emphasis added]

 A person could study that verse for a thousand years and still never know what it was saying.
 If YOU know what it means it is because you or someone went to the Greek text and the word’s meaning in a lexicon to find the answer.
 There you find that the subject is “citizenship” in Heaven.
 There’s nothing there at all about a “conversation” as we use the word today.
 Doesn’t this verse alone clearly show us the need for the Greek text from which the “New Testament” was translated?
 Is it not important that we know the truth concerning such matters as this that is given in this passage?
 Isn’t it great to know that even though we as ones who’ve accepted by faith God’s provision for our salvation don’t live in Heaven now but eventually certainly will?
 We’ll even live there in a new and perfect resurrection body with all the capabilities of our Lord’s resurrection body.
-If you’re not familiar with that long list of features, you can read my article about them on this website—
+If you’re not familiar with that long list of features, you can read my article about them on this website.
+Here’s the link that’ll take you to it—

 Resurrection: What will your resurrection body be like?